 Webinoly supports the visualization of events generated by PHP, MySQL, mail,

 sudo log -php

 sudo log -mail

-To deactivate the general access log and apply to all the new sites created after this.
+To activate the general access log and apply to all the new sites created after this.

-To deactivate the log of a particular site.
+To activate the log of a particular site.